 The Arm-powered smartphone is the world’s primary compute device that more than 3 billion consumers reach for every day.
 Smartphones are the portal to innovation starting in the palm of your hand and expanding to large-screen devices.

-The landscape of the PC has changed.
-With the release of the first Always On, Always Connected PCs we witnessed the culmination of a user-driven shift in what it means to offer optimal performance and capability in a notebook.
-How does this second-generation of Always On, Always Connected PC move the needle and progress the inevitable move to a truly mobile-first PC design?
+With the release of the first Always On, Always Connected PCs, we witnessed the culmination of a user-driven shift in what it means to offer optimal performance and capability in a notebook.
+How does this second-generation of Always On, Always Connected PC move the needle?

 Learn more about the role of Arm in supporting next-generation mobile technology.